pygy/strung.lua/README.md

 ## Usage

-You can use `strung.lua` standalone, the dependencies are optional, and only useful for development.
+You can use the `strung.lua` file alone, the dependencies are optional, and only useful for development.

 ```Lua
 local strung = require"strung"